magicmq/pyspigot/docs/writingscripts.rst

 * All events that you wish to use should be imported using Python's import syntax.
 * All event listeners should be defined as functions in your script that accept a single parameter (the parameter name can be whatever you like).
-* All event listeners must be registered with PySpigot's listener manager using ``listeners.registerEvent(function, event)``.
+* All event listeners must be registered with PySpigot's listener manager using ``listener.registerEvent(function, event)``.

 Listener Manager Usage
 **********************

 There are five functions available for you to use in your script in the listener manager if you would like greater control over events or need more advanced event handling:

-* ``listeners.registerListener(function, event)``: Explained above, takes the function to call when event fires as well as the event to listen to.
+* ``listener.registerListener(function, event)``: Explained above, takes the function to call when event fires as well as the event to listen to.
-* ``listeners.registerListener(function, event, priority)``: Same as above, except also allows you to define an event priority (how early/late your event listener should fire relative to other listeners for the same event).
+* ``listener.registerListener(function, event, priority)``: Same as above, except also allows you to define an event priority (how early/late your event listener should fire relative to other listeners for the same event).
 The priority is a string and
    * Event priorities are the same as the priorities found in Bukkit's `EventPriority class <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/EventPriority.html>`__.
-* ``listeners.registerListener(function, event, ignoreCancelled)``: Allows you to "ignore" the event if it has been cancelled.
+* ``listener.registerListener(function, event, ignoreCancelled)``: Allows you to "ignore" the event if it has been cancelled.
 This means that the event will not fire in your script if it has been previously cancelled by another event listener.
    * This will only work with events that are `cancellable <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/Cancellable.html>`__.
-* ``listeners.registerListener(function, event, priority, ignoreCancelled)``: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
+* ``listener.registerListener(function, event, priority, ignoreCancelled)``: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
-* ``listeners.unregisterEvent(function)``: Allows you to unregister an event listener from your script.
+* ``listener.unregisterEvent(function)``: Allows you to unregister an event listener from your script.
 Takes the function you want to unregister as an argument.

 Defining Commands
 #################